SATHYAGITH368/Hexapod-Robot-Control-via-EEG-based-Mind-Signals-/README.md

 Server Setup:

 Ensure the EEG device is connected and configured with the Jetson Nano.
-Run read.py on the Jetson Nano.
+Run python2 read.py on the Jetson Nano.
 Client Setup:

 Adjust robot_controller.py to interface with your specific robot hardware.
-Run robot_controller.py on the Jetson Nano.
+Run python3 robot_controller.py on the Jetson Nano.

+Both the command should run simultaneously

 ## OPERATION: